RazorFlow/docs/src/content/js/guide/components/kpigroup/kpi_group_basic.md

 ### Adding Individual KPIs

-In order to add individual KPI to this group use the `addKPI` method.
+In order to add individual KPI to this group use the {{ linkApi('js', 'MultiKPIComponent', 'addKPI') }} method.

 * The first paramater is a `id`, this `id` will be used to update or delete a KPI which is described in the following sections.
 * The second paramter is a list of options.